dvanderwall/KinoPlex/README.md

 # ATTENTION USERS AND MANUSCRIPT REVIEWERS
-The Code for KinoPlex Web can be found at https://github.com/dvanderwall/KinoPlex_CST_WebApp, and is hosted by CST at https://kinoplex.phosphosite.org
+The KinoPlex Website is hosted on PhosphositePlus by CST at https://kinoplex.phosphosite.org and code can be found at https://github.com/dvanderwall/KinoPlex_CST_WebApp

 # Structural Library